 (3) Except where subregulation (4) or (5) applies, a provider mentioned in section 19F(2)(b) or (3) is to give to the Authority the information referred to in that subsection not later than 14 days after the student is enrolled with or becomes employed by the provider.

-(4) If a provider in relation to a student in the 9th, 10th, 11th or 12th year of the compulsory education period becomes aware, on or before 18 March in a year, that information previously given in respect of the student under Part 3A of the Act has changed or is incorrect, the new or correct information referred to in section 19F(4) is to be given to the Authority not later than 31 March in that year.
+(4) If a provider, in relation to a student in any school year from the first year of the relevant education period to the final year of the compulsory education period, becomes aware, on or before 31 March in a year, that information previously given in respect of the student under Part 3A of the Act has changed or is incorrect, the new or correct information referred to in section 19F(4) is to be given to the Authority not later than 30 April in that year.

-(5) If a provider in relation to a student in the 11th or 12th year of the compulsory education period becomes aware, after 18 March and on or before 18 July in a year, that information previously given in respect of the student under Part 3A of the Act has changed or is incorrect, the new or correct information referred to in section 19F(4) is to be given to the Authority not later than 31 July in that year.
+(5) If a provider, in relation to certification for a student in the final year of the compulsory education period, becomes aware, after 31 March and on or before 23 November in a year, that information previously given in respect of the student under Part 3A of the Act has changed or is incorrect, the new or correct information referred to in section 19F(4) is to be given to the Authority not later than 1 December in that year.

 (6) Except where subregulation (4) or (5) applies, a provider mentioned in section 19F(5) is to inform the Authority —